-- P-Pass, satisfactory completion of course work. - F-Fail, unsatisfactory achievement in course work. - I-Incomplete (If the student later completes the required work, the instructor may change the grade by completing a change of grade form). - W-Withdrew (The student has not participated in a course sufficiently to establish a position of passing or failing). - AU-Audit (No CEUs earned). - S-Satisfactory, fulfilling course requirements
+- P-Pass, satisfactory completion of course work. - F-Fail, unsatisfactory achievement in course work. - I-Incomplete (If the student later completes the required work, the instructor may change the grade within the next semester by completion). - W-Withdrew (The student has not participated in a course sufficiently to establish a position of passing or failing). - AU-Audit (No CEUs earned). - S-Satisfactory, fulfilling course requirements